wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 * For <strong>Published </strong>DesignSafe projects set Path to <strong>/corral-repl/projects/NHERI/published/&lt;PRJ-XXXX&gt;</strong>/
 * For <strong>Published (NEES)</strong> projects set Path to <strong>/corral-repl/projects/NHERI/public/projects/&lt;NEES-XXXX-XXXX.groups&gt;/</strong>

-For more information on path selection please see the detailed guide on <a href="../settingpathtodesignsafe">Setting the Path to DesignSafe on Corral</a>.
+For more information on path selection please see the detailed guide on <a href="#setting-path-to-ds-on-corral">Setting the Path to DesignSafe on Corral</a>.

 After entering the appropriate path to DesignSafe on Corral, you are ready to perform your file transfer.